Schools of Public Engagement: The 1990s and after

-Today, several undergraduate and graduate programs at the Schools of Public Engagement at The New School can be completed entirely online or through a combination of online and on-campus study.
+Several undergraduate and graduate programs at the Schools of Public Engagement at The New School could be completed entirely online or through a combination of online and on-campus study.

+Restructuring, closure and mergers

+In spring 2024, the university administration informed faculty members of university-wide restructuring plans, including plans to close down the Schools of Public Engagement as an independent academic division within the broader university structure.
+Subsequently, starting with the 2025-2026 academic year, programs formerly offered by the Schools of Public Engagement, were merged with a number of other academic divisions of The New School.

+More specifically, all the programs formerly administered by the School of Media Studies and a part of the programs operated under the Milano School of Policy, Management and Environment were moved to Parsons School of Design, the programs formerly operating under the Julien J. Studley Graduate Programs in International Affairs, the Creative Writing Program and the other part of the Milano School of Policy, Management, and Environment programs were moved to The New School for Social Research and the Bachelor’s Program for Adults and Transfer Students was moved to Eugene Lang College for Liberal Arts.

 Academics

-The Schools of Public Engagement offers Bachelor of Fine Arts (BFA), Bachelor of Arts (BA), Bachelor of Science (BS), Master of Fine Arts (MFA), Master of Arts (MA), and Doctor of Philosophy (Ph.D.) degrees.
-It offers undergraduate programs designed specifically for transfer students, including working adults of all ages, as well as graduate and certificate programs.
+The Schools of Public Engagement offered Bachelor of Fine Arts (BFA), Bachelor of Arts (BA), Bachelor of Science (BS), Master of Fine Arts (MFA), Master of Arts (MA), and Doctor of Philosophy (Ph.D.) degrees.
+It offered undergraduate programs designed specifically for transfer students, including working adults of all ages, as well as graduate and certificate programs.

-The Schools of Public Engagement houses a prestigious MFA program in creative writing, directed by Luis Jaramillo, that has featured such authors as Robert Frost, Frank O'Hara, Marguerite Young, Mira Jacob, and Camille Rankine as instructors.
+The Schools of Public Engagement housed a prestigious MFA program in creative writing, directed by Luis Jaramillo, that has featured such authors as Robert Frost, Frank O'Hara, Marguerite Young, Mira Jacob, and Camille Rankine as instructors.

-The division also houses an MA/MS program in International Affairs, directed by Sakiko Fukuda-Parr, and, until 2007, hosted the World Policy Institute, a well-regarded foundation devoted to the study of foreign affairs and formerly led by Stephen Schlesinger.
+The division also housed an MA/MS program in International Affairs, directed by Sakiko Fukuda-Parr, and, until 2007, hosted the World Policy Institute, a well-regarded foundation devoted to the study of foreign affairs and formerly led by Stephen Schlesinger.

-SPE also offers open-enrollment continuing education courses and certificate programs including Media Management, Film Production, Organization Development, and English as a Second Language.
+SPE also offered open-enrollment continuing education courses and certificate programs including Media Management, Film Production, Organization Development, and English as a Second Language.